dxcamps/DLI_RoboWorkshop_1/prework/readme.md

 ### Deallocating vs Shutting Down (Stopping) your VM

-Your Azure Virtual Machine (VM) use a number of resources like CPUs, memory, IP Addresses, etc..
+Your Azure Virtual Machine (VM) uses a number of resources like CPUs, memory, IP Addresses, etc..
 It's those resources that you are being billed for while your VM is running.
 As with any computer there are times when you wish to shut the VM down.
 The question is, do you want to keep the resources the VM needs (CPUs, memory, IP Addresses) reserved while it is shutdown or not.
 If you want to keep those resources reserved even when your VM is shutdown, you can "**stop**" your VM but keep the resources.
-Be aware thought that you will continue to be billed for those reserved resources even when your VM is shutdown.
+Be aware though that you will continue to be billed for those reserved resources even when your VM is shutdown.
 The billing will be the same as if the VM was running.
 For example, at the time this is being written, the NC6 VM that we we create in the "East US" region costs $0.90US/Hour.
 You will be billed that price regardless if the VM is running or stopped if you have not deallocated the VMs resources

 If, on the other hand, you know you don't need the VM back right away, you can instead "**deallocate**" those resources and release them back into the pool of resources that Azure can assign to other VMs.
 You will no longer be billed the hourly rate for the VM.
 Just be aware that some resources, like your VM's IP Address, will be different when you start the VM back up again.
 It's FQDN however will be mapped to the new IP Address so if you connect using the FQDN instead of the IP address everything should be fine.
 In production, if having an IP Address change is a problem, you can reserve IP Addresses for your VMs.
 Read [IP address types and allocation methods in Azure](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-ip-addresses-overview-arm) to learn more.